Sparse Lerner operators in infinite dimensions: Preliminary results and notations

-Reducing inequalities to scalar weights as indicated by lemma $\ref{reductionA2}$, allows for application of sharp estimates for scalar weights.
-The following lemma is essentially a quantitative version of the portion preserving property of scalar-valued $A^{\S}_{2}$-weights.
+Reducing inequalities to scalar weights as indicated by \thref{reductionA2}, allows for application of sharp estimates for scalar weights.
+The following lemma is essentially a quantitative version of the portion preserving property of scalar-valued $A^{\S}_{2}(\mu)$-weights.
+For the sake of abbreviation, we shall use the following notation $w(E) := \int_E w d\mu$